bemmanue/go_intensive_day07/README.md

 The issue is, you have a gut feeling there is something wrong with this code.
 Your goal here is to write several tests (in *_test.go files) for this code, that will show it producing wrong results.
-Also, you need to write a separate function (you should call it minCoins2 ) which will have the same parameters, but will handle those cases successfully.
+Also, you need to write a separate function (you should call it minCoins2) which will have the same parameters, but will handle those cases successfully.
 In case duplicates are present in a slice of denominations or it is not sorted, the function should still give a correct result.
 In case it is empty, an empty slice should be returned.
-Chapter V

 ## Chapter V